-Portugal started to establish colonies in Sub-Saharan Africa.
-In 1503 it started to establish colonies in Asia.
-In 1532 it started to establish colonies in South America (Brazil).
+Portugal began to establish colonies in Sub-Saharan Africa.
+In 1503 it began to establish colonies in Asia.

 |1448.1.c5||Upon death of King Christoffer III of Denmark, Denmark (Valdemar Dynasty) came to an end.
 Count Christian of Oldenburg became King of Denmark concurrently (called Christian I) and established Denmark (Oldenburg Dynasty).|

 |1449||Upon death of the Timurid Sultan Ulugh Beg, the Timurid Regime spilt into the Transoxania Government and the Khurasan Government.|

 |1449.7M||When the Mongols invaded the Ming Empire, Ming Emperor Zhu Qizhen led an army to resist the invaders.
 In the eighth lunar month of the same year, Zhu Qizhen was taken captivity by the Mongols in Tumubao.
 In the ninth lunar month Zhu Qiyu succeeded to the throne.
 In the eighth lunar month of 1450 Zhu Qizhen was released.|

 |Mid-15th Century||Inca conquered the Aymaran small kingdoms.|

 |1450||Cade, an English peasant, instigated a peasants' rebellion in Kent and Sussex.
 The rebels succeeded in entering London and demanded for reforms.
 But they were soon suppressed by the Government.|